edgedb/edgedb/docs/edgeql/literals.rst

   db> select false;
   {false}

-EdgeDB provides a set of operators that operate on boolean values.
+|Gel| provides a set of operators that operate on boolean values.

 .. list-table::